Shawn Graham: Third year (2008–09)

 Graham began the third year of his mandate in October 2008.

 From October 17 to 19, Graham attended the 12th Francophonie Summit in Quebec City to discuss four major issues: democracy and rule of law; economic governance and solidarity; environment (water management and forest management); and the French language.
 In addition to the official deliberations, New Brunswick helped organize a cultural event called Passion Francophonie which featured artists from Madagascar, France, Vietnam, Quebec, and New Brunswick; New Brunswick also hosted a breakfast for heads of government that featured New Brunswick food products.

 Graham participated in a Council of the Federation trade mission to China from November 2 to 7.
 The mission yielded $75.5 million in new business for New Brunswick companies on its first full day in China.
 A by-election was held in the conservative riding of New Maryland-Sunbury West on November 3, 2008.
 Although the Liberals increased their share of the vote by nearly 3%, they were unable to capture the riding.

 On November 12, Graham announced a second major cabinet shuffle.
 Two ministers - Eugene McGinley and Carmel Robichaud - were dropped from cabinet, while three new individuals joined the cabinet - Rick Brewer, Brian Kenny and Bernard LeBlanc.
 Three other ministers changed portfolios, including: Donald Arseneault, Ed Doherty and Wally Stiles.

 The third legislative session of Graham's government began with a throne speech on November 25, 2008.
-The speech focussed on "keeping commitments, carefully managing through the current economic downturn, and a renewed focus on and commitment to achieving self-sufficiency."
+The speech focussed on "keeping commitments, carefully managing through the 2008 financial crisis, and a renewed focus on and commitment to achieving self-sufficiency."

 On the second day of the session, Graham's government introduced a 100-page bill called the Modernization of Benefits and Obligations Act to change all provincial laws making same-sex common law couples equal to opposite-sex couples, in accordance with the M. v.
 H. decision of the Supreme Court of Canada in 1999.
 The previous Conservative government, in office from 1999 to 2006, did not introduce such legislation.

 On December 3, 2008, Graham's finance minister, Victor Boudreau, gave an economic and fiscal update in light of the economic situation.
 The statement indicated that the 2008-09 fiscal year would likely see a $285 million deficit, instead of the $19 million surplus that had been projected.
 In order to stimulate the economy, the government announced it would bring forward a two-year capital spending plan that would total more than $1.2 billion, including the largest capital budget in the province's history for 2009–10 to be tabled on December 9, 2008.
 Other measures announced to control spending and ensure economic growth in light of the economic situation were: a review of all government programs, providing capital to small, medium and large businesses, renewing a commitment to tax reform that will include "lowering personal and corporate income taxes".
 Additionally, Boudreau indicated the salaries for members of the legislature would be frozen for one year "to lead by example."